Slow Cooker Thai Peanut Chicken (Easy + Flavorful)

 • Boneless skinless chicken breasts.
 Or you could use boneless skinless chicken thighs.
 Or a combination of the two.
 For moister chicken, you could even opt for bone-in chicken breasts or thighs (with or without the skin), then remove and discard any skin/bones before shredding.
 Just remember that bone-in chicken requires a longer cooking time than boneless chicken, and thighs require a longer cooking time than breasts.
 At the end of the day, use what you like.
 Slow cooker chicken recipes are pretty forgiving.

 • Coconut milk.
 Meaning the real stuff from a can.
-I use full-fat coconut milk, but light coconut milk should work as well.
+I use full-fat coconut milk (and I try to buy coconut milk with no added guar gum), but light coconut milk should work as well.
 Be sure to shake the can well before opening it.
 I actually like to flip the can over and use a can opener to open it from the bottom.
 Since the thick coconut cream settles to the bottom of the can, this makes it easier to scrape it straight off the "lid" that the can opener removed.

-• Peanut butter.
+• Unsweetened peanut butter.
 I prefer chunky, although creamy would be fine.
-And I use all-natural peanut butter, but whatever you've got will work.
+I also like to use all-natural peanut butter.

 • Garlic.
 Glorious garlic...don't skimp!